bgstack15/mirror/usr/share/mirror/docs/README.txt

 See its config file /etc/mirror/inc/deploy.conf

 2016-10-28 mirror 1.0-4
-Adding elemants for safe publishing on github
+Adding elements for safe publishing on github
 Added repos for linuxmint

 2016-11-11 mirror 1.0-5